 - Bathroom and kitchen counters with improved access

 - Upgrading necessary access for sanitary lavatory facilities

 - For dialysis patients plumbing and electrical improvements

 - Accommodations allowing the veteran to enter or exit the home safely

 The details are covered here: https://www.prosthetics.va.gov/docs/HISA_english.pdf

-It’s now our turn to be a resource for you – we have not forgotten.
+It’s now our turn for helping veterans.
+Let us be a resource for you – we have not forgotten.